 Another less obvious tradeoff occurs in the industrial sector.
 The industrial sector both consumes electricity provided by the grid and produces its own using combined heat and power (CHP).
 The CO2 cap scenarios only apply to the electric sector and do not include emissions from industrial CHP.
 As the CO2 cap tightens, there is a small shift from industrial grid electricity use to CHP electricity production (Figure 10).
 While there is an increase in emissions from increased CHP, the increases are minimal in comparison to the much larger reductions seen in the electric sector as a whole.

 Due to the fact that OSW displaces emissions-neutral and fossil fuel technologies differently between scenarios, it is difficult to qualitatively disentangle the effects of OSW costs and carbon mitigation stringency on total emissions reductions.
 In order to tease out this complexity, we looked at the confounding factors.
-Carbon mitigation stringency elicited a higher percentage of renewables independent of OSW cost, though OSW cost did contribute to higher percentages in all scenarios (Figure 8).
+Carbon mitigation stringency elicited a higher percentage of renewables independent of OSW cost, though OSW cost did contribute to higher percentages of renewable generation in all scenarios (Figure 8).
 Additionally, carbon mitigation stringency had a marked impact on total electricity production, reducing overall production in scenarios with high mitigation stringency (Figure 5).

 Two sets of regression analyses were used to identify the strength of the study parameters’ effects on the electric sector and its emissions.
 All regression analyses use 2050 values for the independent variables and are applied across all model runs that had OSW buildout.